Spatial Steerability of GANs via Self-Supervision from Discriminator

 \subsection{Main Results}

-\textbf{Spatial Controllability is Raised}.
-As discussed before, we propose to encode spatial awareness into $G$ and hence improve its spatial steerability.
-Here we provide the qualitative results on different datasets to verify that $G$ indeed learns to focus on the regions specified by input heatmaps and supports various spatial editing applications.
-Particularly, by keeping the spatial heatmaps unchanged, we could control the overall layout of indoor scenes (\cref{Fig:Bed_layout}), the pose of the human faces and the viewpoint of the churches (\cref{Fig:FFHQ_Spatial_Awareness}).
-For example, as shown in~\cref{Fig:Bed_layout}, the bedrooms generated with the same heatmap (each column) will arrange objects in a similar manner, though the object semantics vary.

-Furthermore, we can keep the latent vector unchanged and move the spatial heatmaps to alter the synthesis.
-This is applicable to both hierarchical heatmap sampling and multi-object heatmap sampling.
-For instance, as we move the level $0$ heatmap of the sample (b) and (c) in ~\cref{Fig:Cat_Spatial_Awareness}, the cat bodies move under the guidance of heatmap movement, indicated by red arrows.
-Since it adopts hierarchical sampling, moving level $1$ and $2$ heatmaps would change the local structures.
-In the sample (d) of ~\cref{Fig:Cat_Spatial_Awareness}, the change in level $1$ heatmap leads to a movement in cat eyes.
-As we slightly push the top two centers of level $2$ heatmap to the right, the cat ears subtly turn right while other parts, even the cat whiskers, remain unchanged.
-For the indoor scenes with multi-object heatmap sampling, we can move objects as shown in \cref{Fig:Bed_move}.
-For example, in the middle column of \cref{Fig:Bed_move}, we drag the sub-heatmap center to the left, and the bed correspondingly move to the left, where the object trajectory is denoted by a yellow arrow.
-It is also worth noting that $G$ could adaptively modify the nearby texture and structure to give a reasonable image.
+\textbf{Enhanced Spatial Controllability}.
+Building on our previous discussion, we introduced spatial awareness into the generator ($G$), aiming to enhance its spatial steerability.
+In this section, we present qualitative results from various datasets to demonstrate that $G$ effectively concentrates on areas indicated by the input heatmaps, thereby facilitating a range of spatial editing applications.
+For the indoor scenes, by keeping the spatial heatmaps unchanged, we could control the overall layout (\cref{Fig:Bed_layout}).
+The bedrooms generated with the same heatmap (each row) will arrange objects in a similar manner, even though the object semantics vary.
+Furthermore, for the indoor scenes with multi-object heatmap sampling, we can move objects as shown in \cref{Fig:Bed_combine} (a).
+For example, in the right most column of \cref{Fig:Bed_combine} (a), we drag the sub-heatmap center to the left, and the bed correspondingly moves to the left, where the object trajectory is denoted by a yellow arrow.
+It is also worth noting that $G$ could adaptively modify the nearby texture and structure to produce a reasonable image.